steven94le/steven94le/README.md

 <p align="center">When I'm not tinkering with the latest tools in tech or deep diving into spreadsheets,
 <br/>
-I like to explore every nook and cranny of this world.</p>
+I like to explore every nook of this world.</p>

 ### <p align="center">🔧 Programming, Frameworks & Software Tools 🔧</p>
 <p align="center">